Learning Dynamics of Meta-Learning in Small Model Pretraining

-The most striking takeaway from this stage is that, when averaged across all evaluation steps in a category, absolute F1 remains low ($\leq 0.35$) due to poor zero-shot transfer, especially for logographic scripts.
-Overall, MAML improves mean F1 by 2-3 points at medium/large scales, confirming a modest “learning-to-learn” effect under full adaptation.\footnote{While these results are much worse in comparison to the baseline in the original Universal NER paper \citep{mayhew-etal-2024-universal}, this is likely because $\text{XLM-R}_{\text{large}}$ is a multilingual model \citep{conneau-etal-2020-unsupervised} and the pretraining dataset for Pico is entirely in English.}.
+The most striking takeaway from this stage is that, when averaged across all evaluation steps in a category, absolute F1 remains low ($\leq 0.35$, i.e., $\leq 35\%$) due to poor zero-shot transfer, especially for logographic scripts.
+Overall, MAML improves mean uplift is approximately +2–3 pp when averaged over all in-language datasets at medium/large scales, confirming a modest “learning-to-learn” effect under full adaptation\footnote{While these results are much worse in comparison to the baseline in the original Universal NER paper \citep{mayhew-etal-2024-universal}, this is likely because $\text{XLM-R}_{\text{large}}$ is a multilingual model \citep{conneau-etal-2020-unsupervised} and the pretraining dataset for Pico is entirely in English.}.

 \paragraph{In-language NER gains suggest capacity-dependent meta-learning.} To better understand how meta-initialization influences cross-lingual transfer on seen languages, F1 scores are broken down by dataset within the in-language group.
 The results are separated by tuning regime to clarify the extent to which meta-learned representations help when only the classifier is updated (head-only) versus when the entire model is fine-tuned.